orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

     - pass `foo|bar`
     - you place the JavaScript file under `/xbl/foo/bar/bar.js`

+The second parameter to `declareCompanion()` is a JavaScript object that acts as the *prototype* for the companion class.
+This is documented further below.

 ### With Orbeon Forms 4.10 and earlier

+[DEPRECATED SINCE Orbeon Forms 2022.1]

 In the JavaScript file corresponding to your component, declare a companion class as follows: